Kristina01111000/Drws_site/README.md

 Add a monthly total for each element
 Put the daily totals at the bottom of the element, not the top He will send me the page for join

+add to to do list:
+still getting emails as admin for four element lifestyle